The Big Mash Up: Limited Deluxe Fan-Box

 Limited Deluxe Fan-Box includes the same content as the Limited Edition version along with an exclusive H.P.
 Baxxter necklace, a double-sided poster and 4 postcards, 1 of which handwright signed by Scooter members.
 All the content is packed in a special box.

+20 Years of Hardcore Expanded Edition

+This version, released in 2013, contains the standard album (possibly remastered) and a bonus disc that contains remixes and selected versions of tracks.
+The bonus disc's track list is as follows: